-Key TCM Actions & Medicinal Uses: Resolves Damp: cold damp colds, sore throat, white copious mucous, urinary tract infections (UTI’s).
-Skin Disorders: ringworm, athletes foot, fungal infections.
+Medicinal Uses: Colds, sore throat, white copious mucous, urinary tract infections (UTI’s), ringworm, athletes foot, fungal infections.

 Flavors/Temps: Bitter, Pungent, Aromatic, Warming

-Caution: Do not use if pregnant can cause miscarriage.
+Caution: Do not use if pregnant, it can cause miscarriage.
 Not recommend for long term use, 7 to 10 days at most.
 And use the Essential Oil only externally, used internally it can cause convulsions and even death.